How we allocate homes

 This may help you decide what to bid for in future.

-Who recently got a house?
+Who recently got a property?

 The 'number of bids' refers to all applicants who bid for the property whether or not they are eligible for that type of property.